scitran/client/Authorization.md

 ### Verifying

-You might use this code to verify that the scitran object is correctly connecting to the site
+Use this method to verify that the scitran object is correctly connecting to your site

-    % Should print the number of projects you have access st = scitran('vistalab','verify',true);
+    % Should print the number of projects you have access st = scitran('vistalab');
+    st.verify

-    % Open the browser to verify that the URL and your ID are correct st.browser;
+    % Alternatively, you might choose to open the browser to verify that the URL
+    % and your ID are correct
+    st.browser;